 The notes discuss conceptual and technical points, such as:

-- Differences between product-space and characteristics-space models
+- Differences between product space and characteristics space models

-- Interpreting the multinomial logit model
+- History and interpretation of the multinomial logit model

 - Econometrics of the BLP estimator